Conversations

 Chat attachments

 Files attached by an operator to a chat session.
-Stored in chat_attachments (the per-chat link row) with the binary written to the storage provider; the agent’s container sees the file under /output/<agentSlug>/attachments/<chatId>/<filename>.
+The binary is written to the storage provider and the agent’s container sees the file under/output/<agentSlug>/attachments/<chatId>/<attachmentId>/<filename>.

 Form fields: